dabln/Sparkify/README.md

-# Customer service web application based on Pyspark Big Data Processing
+# Customer Service Web Application using PySpark for Big Data Processing
-Part of the Udacity Data Science Nanodegree, the __Spark Project: Sparkify__.
+Part of the Udacity Data Science Nanodegree: __Spark Project: Sparkify__.

 ## General info
-A __web app__ created with Flask and Bootstrap provides key customer metrics for customer support personnel of the fictional music streaming company 'Sparkify'.
+A __web app__ created with Flask and Bootstrap provides key customer metrics.
+The target audience are customer support agents of the fictional music streaming company _Sparkify_.
 The app provides an __interface__ to filter for a specific customer.

 Apache __Spark__ as a _technology for distributed data processing_ is used to cope with __Big Data__.

 To predict __Churn__ we apply Machine Learning algorithms to 12 GB of logfile data.
-While Big Data has no universal definition we consider the problem to fall into this domain as it cannot be solved without a _network of distributed computers_.
+While Big Data has no universal definition we consider the problem to fall into this domain as it cannot be solved without a __network of distributed computers__.

-_Open: refer to other project for the following possibilities:_:
-__New training data__ can be provided and used to update the model.
-More precisely, data cleaning and storing in a database can be performed using an __ETL pipeline__, and training the classifier and providing the best model to the web app can be performed using a __Machine Learning (ML) pipeline__.
+__New training data__ can be provided and used to update the churn prediction model.
+A manual __ETL and Machine Learning (ML) pipeline__ is provided: A Jupyter notebook contains all the code for data cleaning, training the classifier and providing the best model to the web app.
+Manual pipelines as the code is not transferred to a .py file to execute programmatically.

 ## Requirements
 _Web app_: Python 3 mainly with the packages Pandas, flask, plotly, and sqlalchemy.